inmyth/mmm-java/README.md

 - [x] (done) list all OR in a list
 - rearrange log
 - [] fix the remainder counter Check BeAf
+- [] partial remainder counter is not logical.
+If the partial amount is countered with the same rate then the previous order will be canceled.

 ## NOTES